The Oesophagus

 • Prominent mucosal folds at the gastro-oesophageal junction aid in occluding the lumen.

-• Right crus of the diaphragm has a “pinch-cock” effect.
+• Right crus of the diaphragm has a “pinch-valve” effect.

 During oesophageal peristalsis, the sphincter is relaxed to allow food to enter the stomach.
 Otherwise at rest, the function of this sphincter is to prevent the reflux of acidic gastric contents into the oesophagus.